ejeschke/ginga/doc/manual/customizing.rst

 * To use a different name in the tab that is showing the plugin GUI, specify `tab="Tab Name"`.

+* To prevent a control icon from appearing in the Operations plugin manager tray specify `optray=False`.

 ==============================
 Making a Custom Startup Script
 ==============================